QBeukelman/TomTom-Hackathon-2022/README.md

 > **Calendar app** The user starts the car and a calendar app shows upcoming events on the map as well as recommends a destination.

 > **Restaurant app** The car needs to recharge and the app suggests charging at a specific restaurant.
-Alternatively a friends app could suggest charging  at the same location as a college.
+Alternatively, a friends app could suggest charging  at the same location as a college.
 <br />